Starter Company Plus

 · operate full-time as defined in the business plan;

-· follow all government rules and regulations and applicable by-laws for the operation of the business; and
+· follow all government rules and regulations and applicable by-laws for the operation of the business.

 Suitability